coffee2code/add-admin-css/readme.txt

 === Add Admin CSS ===
 Contributors: coffee2code
 Donate link: http://coffee2code.com/donate
-Tags: admin, css, style, stylesheets, admin theme, coffee2code Requires at least: 3.0
+Tags: admin, css, style, stylesheets, admin theme, customize, coffee2code Requires at least: 3.0
-Tested up to: 3.2
+Tested up to: 3.3
 Stable tag: 1.1
 Version: 1.1

-Easily define additional CSS (inline and/or by URL) to be added to all administration pages.
+Interface for easily defining additional CSS (inline and/or by URL) to be added to all administration pages.

 == Description ==

+Interface for easily defining additional CSS (inline and/or by URL) to be added to all administration pages.

 Ever want to tweak the appearance of the WordPress admin pages, by hiding stuff, moving stuff around, changing fonts, colors, sizes, etc?
 Any modification you may want to do with CSS can easily be done via this plugin.